 Timeframe

 The Imaging Physics Residency is designed to be 24 months, but an additional 12 months of research could added depending on funding.
-However, any additional activities deemed non-clinical (e.g., attending courses to meet the program admission prerequisites, medical leave) may require additional time.
+However, any additional activities deemed non-clinical (e.g., parental or medical leave) may require additional time.
 The residency training will include instruction in both clinical and technical areas of imaging physics for all imaging modalities, as well as assignments in teaching, clinical quality improvement projects, and administrative activities.

 Rotations and Practical Skills